jmudge/OMA-XYZ-Review/README.md

 # OMA-XYZ-Review
-Review of the OMA XYZ Enabler
+Area for the OMA XYZ Enabler reviews